helenmcdngh/Mobile-Application-Project/README.md

 Project Ideas
 -----------------------------------------------------------------------------------------------------------------------------------------
-1.Weather Application that gets the weather forcast in your current location.
+1. Weather Application that gets the weather forcast in your current location.

-2.Teaching children from the ages One to Three vocabulary in categories:
+2. Teaching children from the ages One to Three vocabulary in categories:
 - Shapes
 - Family members
 - Colours
 - Foods
-- Household objects
+- Objects
-- Animals and their sounds
+- Animals